chocoOnEstrogen/choco.rip/src/content/blog/vtubers-tv-message.md

 Hosting our infrastructure in-house is vital.
 I prefer not to rely on cloud services or virtual private servers (VPS), as owning the hardware gives us greater autonomy and ensures optimal performance.

 ## Commitment to Open Source
 VTubersTV is designed to be a **non-profit, open-source project**, and it will remain that way.
 Any revenue from donations or future premium features will go directly back into supporting the project.
-I, Stella, will not personally profit from VTubersTV.
+I, Selina, will not personally profit from VTubersTV.
 My goal is to create something valuable for the community, powered by the community.

 ## How You Can Help
 Your donations will directly fund the server infrastructure needed to launch VTubersTV.
 If you can't donate, please consider sharing this message to help spread the word.